Robatjazi/COVID-19/README.md

 The [COVID-19 open dataset](https://github.com/ieee8023/covid-chestxray-dataset#covid-19-image-data-collection) has 56 COVID-19 case out of 119 cases.
-I amgoing t use 56 case as positive samples and use [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) dataset for negative samples.
+I am going t use 56 case as positive samples and use [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) dataset for negative samples.

 * In the first experminet I used VGG16 networ, you can find the results in vgg16network2.ipynb